device42/device42-docs/docs/reports/device42-doql/db-viewer-schema.md

     }}
     />

-- **DOQL**: Raw, less-structured views that provide full access to all the information discovered and stored in Device42.
-Use these views to create custom queries and reports for any use case, whether building queries from scratch or just adding one or two more fields to a DBB-based report.
+- **DOQL**: These raw, less-structured views provide full access to all the information discovered and stored in Device42.
+Use them to create custom queries and reports for any use case, whether building queries from scratch or just adding one or two more fields to a DBB-based report.

     <ThemedImage
     alt="Data Dictionary DOQL view"